cleanappio/cleanapp-mobile/README.md

 # Installing and Running the app

-The setup is currently available on MacOS only.
+The full setup is currently available on MacOS only.
+The Android only build can be done on Linus as well.
+In that case you can skip iOS related steps in this README.

 ## Pre-requisites